-Command Main inputs $Main \ outputs$ Authorisation TPM_CreateWrapKey Creates a new TPM key.
+Command $Main\ inputs$ $Main\ outputs$ Authorisation TPM_CreateWrapKey Creates a new TPM key.
 The new key is returned to the user, with the pri- vate part, the authdata, and key at- tributes encrypted with another TPM key, called the parent key parent key handle; ADIP-encrypted new authdata; information about the key to be created wrapped key (i.e. newly created key, encrypted with parent key) parent key TPM_LoadKey2 Given a wrapped key, loads it on to the TPM for usage wrapped key key handle parent key TPM_Seal Given some data, encrypts it with a TPM key.
-Some PCR values that should hold on unseal may also be specified key handle; encrypted new authdata for the sealed blob; PCRs for unseal; data to be sealed sealed blob key TPM_Unseal Given sealed data, decrypts it.
+Some PCR values that should hold on unseal may also be specified for the sealed blob; sealed blob key TPM_Unseal Given sealed data, decrypts it.
 Checks that the PCR values specified in the blob are indeed current key handle; sealed blob unsealed data key; sealed blob